 sudo hdparm -I /dev/sda | grep "TRIM supported"

 If it does, then add TRIM as a daily cron job:

 echo -e "#\x21/bin/sh\\nfstrim -v /" | sudo tee /etc/cron.daily/trim

 This will run every day to avoid slowing down your writes.

 EDIT: Using a Linux distribution which supports TRIM by default (ex.
-Ubuntu 14.04) is very helpful, but not a fix-all.
-Reducing reads/writes still goes a long way!
+Ubuntu 14.04+) is helpful.

 Further increase performance and life of SSDs & SD Cards

 — Use larger SD cards.
-Writes are spread based on the size of storage, so the larger the card, the less it will repeatedly write over the same areas… less wear.
-16GB, 32GB or even 64GB SD cards.
+Writes are spread based on the size of storage, so the larger the storage, the less it will repeatedly write over the same areas, less wear.

 — You get what you pay for.
 Cheap SSDs and SD cards usually will not last as long or perform as fast.